-The following table summarizes the compensation package for our independent directors for the year ended January 31, 2009.
+The following table summarizes the compensation package for our independent directors for the year ended January 31, 2010.

 Component of Compensation

 Annual retainer (per annum) \$50,000

-Board meeting fee \$1 ,500
+Board meeting fee \$1,500

-Committee meeting fee \$ 750
+Committee meeting fee \$750

 Annual equity grant 5,000 shares of restricted stock (vesting annually for 12 months of service)

-Special quarterly retainer (per quarter) \$10,000 0,000
+Special quarterly retainer (per quarter) \$10,000

 Chairmanship fee (per annum) Board \$25,000

 Audit \$20,000

 Compensation \$10,000

 Stock Option \$5,000

 Governance \$7,500

 Per diem fee (for work outside meetings) \$2,500

-Because the chairmanship of our board of directors, our compensation committee, and our corporate governance & nominating committee is not presently held by an independent director, these chairmanship fees are not currently being paid.
+Because the chairmanship of our board of directors, our compensation committee, and our corporate governance & nominating committee are presently held by Comverse-designated directors who do not, as noted above, receive any cash compensation for their service on our board of directors, these chairmanship fees are not currently being paid.